DonnyLe/Reversi/README.md

 ## Source Organization
-Within the src directory, there are two packages, model and view.
+Within the src directory, there are two packages, model, view, strategy, and commands.

 1. model includes :

 * DiscState.java : Enum DiscState used in the Hexagon object
 * Hexagon.java : Hexagon object used in model
-* IReversi.java : Interface for Reversi model
+* ReadonlyIReversi.java : Interface for Reversi model where all methods are
+* observation methods (used by view).
+* IReversi: Extends ReadonlyIReversi.
+Contains all operations for Reversi game.
 * ReversiModel.java : model Implementation

 2. view includes :